Jordan Pass Online: Easy Jordan Tourist Visa

 If you are staying less than 3 whole nights, your visa fee will not be waived and you will be asked to pay the visa fee (about 60 USD) upon departure.

-If you are under 12 years old, you can enter tourists attractions for free when accompanied by parents.
+If you are under 12 years old, you can enter tourist attractions for free when accompanied by your parents.

 If you hold an Arabic nationality, you are able to pay discounted local entrance fees.